 pay attention to who your audience is: who your users are and what problems you want to help them solve

-put in version 1.0 of your product a minimum set of functionalities, which will firstly help you achieve the business goal defined in step 1.
-Secondly, it will be sufficient for your product's first users (early adopters) to want to use it
+put in version 1.0 of your product a minimum set of functionalities, which will first help you achieve the business goal defined in step 1.
+Secondly, it will be sufficient for your product’s first users (early adopters) to want to use it

 set the right budget that cannot be too small or too big.
 Only the right budget will allow you to minimize the risk of failure.